-This domaine, one of the key players in the appellation of Valdeorras, was founded in 1999 by the López Vicente family.
+This domaine, meaning “cellar of the crown”, is one of the key players in the appellation of Valdeorras, and was founded in 1999 by the López Vicente family.
 After generations plying their trade as vine nurserymen, they saw that the time was ripe to take their heretofore no-frills wine production to new heights of quality, and began estate-bottling in partnership with Roberto Fernández.
 Their beautiful winery, hewn out of the same slate the vines root in, is situated in the town of A Rúa and has been used continuously for wine production since its construction in the mid-eighteenth century.

 Specifically this wine is hand harvested 100% Godello from various mid-slope plots of slate soils with south and southwest exposures.
 Fermented with indigenous yeasts and aged in stainless steel tank without malolactic fermentation.